| Title: | Time Series Analysis and Computational Finance |

 A. Trapletti

-S. Siegel and N. J. Castellan (1988): Nonparametric Statistics for the Behavioural Sciences, 2nd edn, McGraw-Hill, New York.
+Siegel S, Castellan NJ (1988).
+Nonparametric Statistics for the Behavioural Sciences, Second edition.
+McGraw-Hill, New York.

 Plot two time series on the same plot frame.